 After both cluster nodes (SQL1 and SQL2) have been provisioned as described above and added to your existing domain, the cluster can be created.
-Before creating the cluster, both the .Net 3.5 Framework and Failover Clustering Features must be enabled on both cluster nodes.
+Before creating the cluster, both the appropriate .NET framework and Failover Clustering Features must be enabled on both cluster nodes.